awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ------
 #### [ PowerShell ]

-To list the aliases for a CMK, use the [Get\-KMSAliasList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSAliasList.html) cmdlet\.
+To list the aliases for a CMK, use the `KeyId` parameter of the [Get\-KMSAliasList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSAliasList.html) cmdlet\.

 ```
 # List the aliases for one CMK